Pete Lattimer

-Agent Peter "Pete" Lattimer is a fictional character on the U.S. television science fiction series Warehouse 13 (2009–2014).
-Agent Lattimer portrayed by Eddie McClintock is a co-protagonist of the series alongside Agent Myka Bering (Joanne Kelly).
-He is a proud Secret Service agent and has a knack for quick thinking.
+Agent Peter "Pete" Lattimer is a fictional character in the U.S. television science fiction series Warehouse 13 (2009–2014).
+Portrayed by Eddie McClintock, Agent Lattimer is a co-protagonist of the series alongside Agent Myka Bering (Joanne Kelly).
+He is a proud Secret Service agent and a quick thinker.

 Character history

-Lattimer is a fictional character from North Canton, Ohio.
+Pete is a fictional character from North Canton, Ohio.
 His mother, Jane Lattimer, is a Warehouse Regent.
-His father, Daniel J. Lattimer, was a fireman who was killed saving children from a housefire when Pete was 12 years old.
+His father, Daniel J. Lattimer, was a firefighter who was killed saving children from a housefire when he was 12 years old.
 Pete is known to wear his father's fire department badge on a chain around his neck.
 He has an older sister, Jeannie, who is hearing-impaired.
-Pete is a college graduate, and while his alma mater has never been officially revealed, he has been seen to wear sweaters from Dartmouth College on more than one occasion.
-He is a college athlete, having competed in wrestling.
-He is a former U.S. Marine, though little has been revealed about his service record.
-Pete is divorced, having been briefly married to fellow Marine Amanda.
+Pete is a college graduate from an unknown alma mater, but wears sweaters from Dartmouth College on more than one occasion.
+He is also an athlete, having competed in college wrestling.
+Pete is a former U.S. Marine, though little has been revealed about his service record.
+Pete is divorced, having been briefly married to Amanda, a fellow Marine.

-Lattimer's appearance and courteous disposition come in handy when he needs to charm someone.
+Pete's appearance and courteous disposition come in handy when he needs to charm someone.
 His uncanny ability to find the lighter side in even the direst situations adds to his charm.
-When confronted with a potentially dangerous situation, Pete relies on his gut feelings and instincts and is willing to bend the rules if it means getting the job done.
+When confronted with a potentially dangerous situation, Pete relies on his instincts and is willing to bend the rules if it means getting the job done.
 His impulsive, intuitive nature often leads him to leap before he looks.
-He has a sixth sense for impending dangers and a weakness for food (especially cookies).
-Pete is also an avid comic book fan, having now collected every edition of Iron Shadow (as long as his personal effects come in the mail).
-When Myka created a ferret in the pilot episode, she names him after Pete because they are cute and annoying.
+He has a sixth sense of impending dangers and a weakness for food (especially cookies).
+Pete is also an avid comic book fan, collecting every edition of Iron Shadow.
+In the pilot episode, when Myka creates a ferret she names it after Pete because it is similarly cute and annoying.